Hyeon-moGu/QueryKeeper/README.md

 * Hibernate 6.3+
 * JUnit 5.9+

-> Note: This library assumes a Spring Boot + JPA environment.
+> Note: This library is designed for Spring Boot + JPA environments.
-> You must include the following dependencies:
+> Make sure the following dependencies are included in your project:
 ```groovy
 dependencies {
     implementation 'org.springframework.boot:spring-boot-starter-data-jpa'